Category: recent-publication

 TIDAL DESERT

-to where life is pressed like petals,
+…Because I could descend in the chasm of dissolution between the layers of sandstone to where life is pressed like petals,

-beneath the soil, see the hardness of the desert
+I began to sense the land’ s lungs beneath the soil, see the hardness of the desert and understand that here, life is not to be presumed…

 Published today in Issue 6 of Sky Island Journal